In This Article...

 Corn tends to cause digestive problems for babies under 18 months.
 It’s also a choking hazard.
 Avoid.

 There are a thousand different recipes for stuffing, so my help here is limited.
 Since you’re most likely not going to puree the stuffing, I recommend holding it back until your infant is older than 10 months.
-Then break down the ingredients using our baby food chart to see if there are any foods your baby is still too young for.
+Then break down the ingredients using my baby food chart to see if there are any foods your baby is still too young for.

 Take a bite first and consider the texture.
 Are the celery pieces too large and hard?
 Are there whole cranberries inside?
 If so, skip it.